Gothersgade 29

-19th century

-At the time of the 1801 census, No. 142 was home to two households.
-Friderich Greiter, a master shoemaker, resided in the building with his two children (aged 13 and 16), a maid and seven employees (four shoemakers and three apprentices).
-Peter Petersen, a tailor, resided in the building with his wife Elisabeth Bay, their two sons (aged one and seven) and one maid.

-In the new cadastre of 1806, the property was listed as No. 339.
-It was owned at that time by Christian Dahm.

-At the time of the 1845 census, No. 339 was home to a total of 17 people.
-Samuel Goldschmidt, a 36-year-old silk and textile merchant, resided on the ground floor with two employees (one of them an apprentice).
-Hendrike Reb.
-Svarmarken, a widow working with needlework, resided on the first floor with two foster daughters (aged seven and 15).
-Willadssine Cathrine Arvesen, a 53-year-old widow with a royal pension, was also residing on the first floor.
-Sara Kalisch, a 70-year-old widow, resided on the second floor with her 29-year-old daughter Sara Rose Kalisch.
-Another eight tenants, mostly unmarried, resided on the third floor and in the garret.

 Architecture

-Gothersgade 29 was constructed as a two-storey half-timbered building sometime between 1677 and 1684, The facade was then crowned by a three-bay gabled wall dormer.
+Gothersgade 29 was constructed as a two-storey half-timbered building sometime between 1677 and 1684.
+The facade was then crowned by a three-bay gabled wall dormer.
 The building was attached to a half-timbered rear wing (constructed before 1710) via a staircase at the rear.
 In 1765, the front wing and staircase were expanded by one storey and the facade was rebuilt in brick at the same time.
 In 1784, the rear side of the building was also rebuilt in brick on the two lower floors.
-From 1837 to 1848, the building was once again expanded by one floor.
+From 1837 to 1848, the building was again expanded by one floor.
 The facade was adapted to its current design in 1863.
 The plastered upper part of the facade is finished with shadow joints, a sill course below the windows on the first floor and a cornice.
 The entrance to the shop in the ground floor is flanked by fluted pilasters with capitals.

-Today

-The property was owned by Quisisana A/S as of 2008.